HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Introduction

 \section{Introduction}

-Vision-and-Language Navigation (VLN)~\cite{anderson2018vision,zhang2024vision} challenges embodied agents to interpret natural-language instructions and reach specified goals in photorealistic simulators or real-world environments~\cite{gu2022vision,wang2022versatileembodiednavigation}.
-Although recent advances have delivered strong performance in controlled benchmarks, existing methods are typically confined to either \emph{discrete} (DE) or \emph{continuous} (CE) settings, neglecting the complexities of crowded, human-populated spaces, where agents must contend with unpredictable human behaviors, reason under partial observability, and ensure socially compliant navigation~\cite{anderson2021sim,kadian2020sim2real,yu2024natural}.
-Bridging these gaps is essential for moving VLN from simulation prototypes toward robust real-world deployment~\cite{wu2024vision, gao2024vision}.
+Vision-and-Language Navigation (VLN)~\citep{anderson2018vision,krantz2020beyond,zhang2024vision} challenges embodied agents to interpret natural-language instructions and reach specified goals in photorealistic simulators or real-world environments~\citep{wang2022versatileembodiednavigation}.
+Although recent advances have delivered strong performance in controlled benchmarks, existing methods are typically confined to either \emph{discrete} (DE) or \emph{continuous} (CE) settings, neglecting the complexities of crowded, human-populated spaces, where agents must contend with unpredictable human behaviors, reason under partial observability, and ensure human-aware navigation that respects personal space and behavioral norms~\citep{anderson2021sim,kadian2020sim2real,yu2024natural}.
+Bridging these gaps is essential for moving VLN from simulation prototypes toward robust real-world deployment~\citep{zhang2024vision}.

 \textbf{Motivation and Open Challenges.}~Despite recent progress, VLN research still faces three fundamental limitations that restrict its real-world applicability.
-First, \emph{social awareness} remains underexplored: human participants in the scene are commonly overlooked or reduced to inert obstacles, preventing the agent from respecting personal space or reacting to bystanders’ activities (see Figure~\ref{fig:editing_result}).
-Second, \emph{finer-grained instructions} are not well captured in existing corpora~\cite{49999, kong2024controllable}.
-Commands such as “Turn to your left, and go past the chair” rarely reflect real-world contexts like “Turn to your left, where you will see someone taking a brief pause~...~on the chair” in Figure~\ref{fig:editing_result}.
-Third, \emph{static-environment assumptions} neglects real-time re-planning when people traverse corridors or gather spontaneously.
-In practice, social navigation demands partial observability and dynamic route adjustment.
-Addressing these issues requires a benchmark that unifies DE and CE with explicit regime disclosure, supports socially grounded finer-grained instructions, and incorporates human-centric metrics for navigation in dynamic multi-human environments.
+First, \emph{social awareness} remains underexplored: human participants in the scene are commonly overlooked or reduced to inert obstacles, preventing the agent from respecting personal space or reacting to bystanders’ activities (see Fig.~\ref{fig:editing_result}).
+Second, \emph{finer-grained instructions} are not well captured in existing corpora~\citep{kong2024controllable,wu2025govig}.
+Commands such as \emph{“turn to your left, and go past the chair”} rarely reflect real-world contexts like \emph{“turn to your left, where you will see someone taking a brief pause~...~on the chair”} in Fig.~\ref{fig:editing_result}.
+Third, \emph{static-environment assumptions} neglect real-time re-planning when people traverse corridors or gather spontaneously.
+In practice, human-aware navigation demands partial observability and dynamic route adjustment.
+Addressing these issues requires a benchmark that unifies DE and CE with explicit regime disclosure, supports socially grounded finer-grained instructions, and incorporates human-centric metrics for navigation in multi-human environments.